 The Dangers of Carbon Monoxide

 Even the smallest carbon monoxide leak in your home can have an impact on your health and safety.
-Whether it’s caused by a running car in an enclosed space of damaged gas line behind an appliance, a carbon monoxide detector can alert you quickly.
-Symptoms of a CO leak can include:
+Whether it’s caused by a running car in an enclosed space or a damaged gas line behind an appliance, a carbon monoxide detector can alert you quickly.

 - Chest Pain